 The scale, complexity, political sensitivities of the problem will affect the ability of your own team to develop a solution.
 If your own team struggle to be objective, seek help from a third party.
 Using experienced consultants and conducting original customer research helps you remain objective and apolitical.

-When you fully understand the issues and then create a marketing strategy and plan to drive change.
+When you fully understand the issues and then create a marketing strategy and business turn-around plan.
 However, the nature of your approach should depend on the effect of the business problem, and the ability of your team to solve the problem.
 If the problem is less significant, prefer a light touch approach.
-If the problem is significant or catostrophic, prefer a more directive and hands-on approach.
+If the problem is significant or catastrophic, prefer a more directive and hands-on approach.
 First, check that the problem is understood.
 To check ask for a paper discussing the issue as well as recommending options to deal with it.
 Then drive action.
 If the problem reaches across departments, set-up a task force to deal with it and ensure clear access to relevant senior management.
 If the problem is beyond the ability or experience of your current managers, then strengthen the team or replace the key people.